 You work hard for your money.
 We work hard so you can keep it.

-If you are an employee T4 salary income earner, we review your TD1 to determine your eligibility to reduce the amounts withheld for tax at source.
+If you are an employee T4 salary income earner, our tax lawyers review your TD1 to determine your eligibility to reduce the amounts withheld for tax at source.
 We complete the T1213 form for the CRA’s approval for reduced withholdings by your employer.

-If your job involves travelling, we advise you on how to claim a reasonable deduction for employee travelling expenses such as parking, taxis and train fairs.
-If you use your car to carry out your work, we advise you on how to communicate with your employee to ensure you receive a T2200 at year end so as to allow these valuable tax deductions.
-If your job requires you to have a home office in order to carry out your work or fulfil your contractual arrangement, we seek to have your employer provide you with a T2200 form to compliment the T777 that you must complete at tax time.
+If your job involves travelling, our tax planning lawyers advise you on how to claim a reasonable deduction for employee travelling expenses such as parking, taxis and train fairs.
+If you use your car to carry out your work, our tax lawyers advise you on how to communicate with your employee to ensure you receive a T2200 at year end so as to allow these valuable tax deductions.
+If your job requires you to have a home office in order to carry out your work or fulfil your contractual arrangement, our lawyers seek to have your employer provide you with a T2200 form to compliment the T777 that you must complete at tax time.

 Credits and Benefits

 There are a number of tax credits and deductions you could claim on your income tax return based on your workplace.
 This include the Canada Employment Amount which helps you cover work-related expenses such as home computers, uniforms and supplies.
-We advise you on your eligibility to claim such employment-related credits and benefits.
+Our tax planning lawyers advise you on your eligibility to claim such employment-related credits and benefits.

-If you incur a significant amount of medical expenses, we review your ability to claim a medical expense tax credit exists to assist in covering the cost of eligible medical expenses and advise you of your eligibility.
+If you incur a significant amount of medical expenses, our tax lawyers review your ability to claim a medical expense tax credit exists to assist in covering the cost of eligible medical expenses and advise you of your eligibility.

 Students or Former Students

 If you paid tuition or your children’s tuition prior to 2017, you may be eligible for a non-refundable tax credit of 15% of the eligible fees.
 Students and former students are eligible for a 15% non-refundable tax credit on interest paid on their student loans.
-We discuss these tax credits with you and review your eligibility.
+Our tax lawyers discuss these tax credits with you and review your eligibility.

 Disability Tax Credit